hackforla/VRMS/README.md

 1. Take a second to review the `server.js` file in the `vrms/backend` folder.
 It is a blueprint for the back end, so please familiarize yourself with it.
 You'll see folders for the database collection models, routes for the API, and a config file which loads the necessary environment variables.

 1. Start the local development servers (frontend & backend).
-    - Navigate to the root of the application `vrms/` and run `npm run dev-start`
+    - Navigate to the root of the application `vrms/` and run `npm run dev`

 You should now have a live app.
 Happy hacking.

+## Running Tests

+The VRMS application has a variety of tests written for the application.
+Review the `package.json` file in any directory and look for the `test` scripts.

+To run all of the tests run `npm run test:all` from the root folder.

 ## Configure your database